 Among the murderous miscreants Twacy faces are Neon Noodle (a crook made entirely of neon tubing), Snake Eyes (a thug with dice for eyes), Pumpkinhead (self-explanatory), Jukebox Jaws (a man with a jukebox for a head), Eighty-Eight Teeth (a man with piano keys for teeth), Bat Man (a giant baseball bat, not created by Bob Kane or Bill Finger), and perhaps the best one: Rubberhead, a giant eraser who threatens Daffy to “rub out” Twacy completely from the cartoon.

 But the fedora-sporting hard-boiled duck is not to be deterred.
 “You’re all under arrest!” he announces.

 Unfortunately for Twacy, they don’t buy it and the chase begins, full of assorted cartoony violence, tilt-a-whirl camera angles and slashes of light and shadow that poke gleeful fun at the tropes of noir cinematography.
 The frantic chase finally skids to a halt, with our hero, displaying some seldom seen competence, trapping them all in a closet and blasting them all away with a Tommy gun.

 Of course, Daffy gets his eventual comeuppance, waking up from his dream in a pig pen, smooching with a rather curvaceous sow.

 P.I.
-Spoofs and Callouts in Cartoons and Comic Strips
+Spoofs & Callouts in Comics & Cartoons

 Respectfully submitted by Kevin Burton Smith.